Romanitas

 Romanitas is the collection of political and cultural concepts and practices by which the Romans defined themselves.
 It is a Latin word, first coined in the third century AD, meaning "Roman-ness" and has been used by modern historians as shorthand to refer to Roman identity and self-image.

 Literal meaning and origin

 Romanitas means, as a rough approximation, Roman-ness in Latin, although it has also been translated as "Romanism, the Roman way or manner".
-The term, not common in Roman sources, was first coined by the 3rd century Roman writer Tertullian, an early Christian from North Africa, in his work De Pallio.
+The term, not common in Roman sources, was first coined by the 3rd century Roman writer Tertullian, an early Christian from North Africa, in his work de Pallio (IV,1).
 Tertullian used the term pejoratively to refer to those in his native Carthage who aped Roman culture.

 Concepts behind literal meaning

 Romanitas is used to refer to the collection of political and cultural concepts and practices defining what it is to be a Roman.
 A notable part of Roman cultural identity was based on being part of a political and religious community with common values, customs, morality and way of life.
 That made historians seek to define romanitas using a number of approaches: one way is to consider the general ideals Romans attributed to themselves; another approach, which has achieved consensus among scholars, is to consider the construction of Roman identity during the process of colonisation.
 However, not all scholars accept that the notion of identity, which is inherited from social sciences, is adequate to understand what is to be Roman.

 It was not a word often used in ancient times, but it is used by modern writers to express the ideals which inspired the Roman State.
 It meant a great many things, but in short it meant what it was to be Roman (that is, Roman-ness).
 The Roman ideal was the citizen/soldier/farmer.
 The farmer was a hard working, frugal, practical man who worked the land with his own hands.
 The soldier was a courageous, strong man who obeyed orders and risked his own life in the name of Rome.
 Prior to the formation, under Gaius Marius, of the standing Roman Army, Rome had a militia-type defence-force which could be called up in time of war and then disbanded during peacetime.
 The ideal of the homo militaris – embodying the functions of the citizen, soldier and farmer – was Lucius Quinctius Cincinnatus.
 According to Roman legend, Cincinnatus was tending his farm when a messenger arrived, telling him that Rome was under attack and that he had been elected dictator.
 He was at first reluctant to go, but the Senate pleaded with him.
 He defeated the enemy tribe within a matter of weeks and, despite there remaining most of his six-month term as dictator with absolute power, returned to his farm.